February 19, 2020

 PRISCILLA MANOR

-After the death of James Manor’s first wife, Phebe Singleton Manor in 1859, a legal partition was made in March of 1860 in order to equally divide the Manor’s slaves among the children of James and Phebe.
+After the death of Phebe Manor in 1859, a legal partition was made on March 19, 1860 in order to equally divide the Manor’s slaves among the children of James and Phebe.
 In the partition, sixteen year old Lavina Henrietta Manor received Priscilla, her son Wayne and her grandchild, Ellen.
+Travis County Deed Records, Book O, pages 174-177 record this transaction.
+A list of slaves on page 175 includes one named "Pris".
+That same person is called "Priscilla" on page 176.
+According to census records, Priscilla is beleived to have been born in Virginia in 1816.

 Lavina H Manor is shown in the 1860 slave schedule as having three slaves belonging to her – a 44 year old female, a 5 year old male, and a 3 year old female.
 There is little doubt that these were Priscilla, Wayne and Ellen.